fnr1r/kadishutu/README.md

   - Used DLCs (this will not give you DLC-exclusive content)
     (it's mainly for importing a save file from a copy with DLCs)
   - Play Time
-  - Macca, Glory
   - Miracle (and unlocking them)
   - Summoned demons and player placement
   - For the player and demons
     - Affinities, Potentials, Stats, Skills, Exp, Lvl, Innate Skill
+  - Player stat points
   - Demons (i.e. Demon IDs)
+  - Team composition (summoned demons and their order)
+  - Macca, Glory
+  - Miracles (+unlocking most of them)
   - Items
-  - Essences (kinda) (it's experimental)
+  - Essences (kinda)
   - Position
+  - Early compendium and quest support
   - Alignment
-- Manual editing after decryption
+  - Number of cycles and endings
+- Summoning new Demons kinda works, but it's not recommended, because the demon block is not fully understood
+- SysSave is documented, but not implemented

 ## What doesn't?

 - The cli is utter garbage
 - This needs a solid rework
-- Changing affinities is a bit weird

 ## What's planned?

 - Editing more data
-  - Demon compendium
+  - Properly implementing compendium and quest support
-  - Quests
+    (Tao and Yoko might be in a separate block)
   - Full demon support
 - Better CLI
 - Allowing the user to add files that modify the demon/skill database, in corelation with mods
 - Rewrite the core in Rust (once the format is better understood)

-## FAQ

-### Changes made to resistances are reverted

-This is expected (at least for demons) since those values are only copies.

-### Changes made to skill potentials are reverted

-If the skill potential of a demon is below 1, the skill potential can't be increased (neither in-game with sutras, nor by editing).

-As for the player, it might be recalculated based on bought miracles.

 ## Documentation